GrosSacASac/JavaScript-Set-Up/README.md

-##Conventions
+## Conventions

-use lint rules that everyone uses
+Use lint rules that everyone uses.

-You may use [JSDocs comments](https://github.com/jsdoc3/jsdoc) to generate documentation .
+You may use [JSDocs comments](https://github.com/jsdoc3/jsdoc) to generate documentation.

-##Linting and testing
+## Linting and testing

 JavaScript linting,